About the SCRN Exam

 CE recertification applications can still be submitted by January 31, 2019, with an $85 late fee.
 All CE must be earned by December 31, 2018.

+To view a list of the 2019 SCRN Examination Windows and Deadlines, please view the 2019 SCRN Candidate Handbook.
 If you are an AANN member or a CNRN, do not create a new log-in to apply.
 Please call ABNN’s customer service at 847.375.4733 if you do not have you password.

 If you have not already done so, please review the eligibility requirements before applying for the exam.